Skip to content

 Child protection officer

-Child protection officers respond to the concerns regarding the safety and well-being of children and families strengthen their capacity to provide care and safety for children and other family members.
+Child protection officers respond to the concerns regarding the safety and wellbeing of children and families, and strengthen guardians’ capacity to provide care for children and other family members.

 Looking to change your career?

 It’s never too late to pursue your passion.
-If you’re looking for a new career, UniSA Online’s 100% online Criminal Justice degree is a great place to start.
-This degree will give you the knowledge and skills that employers are looking for while giving you the flexibility to continue working while you study.
+If you’re looking for a new career, UniSA Online’s Criminology and Criminal Justice degree is a great place to start.
+This 100% online degree will provide the knowledge and skills that employers are looking for, while giving you the flexibility to continue working while you study.

 Want to move up in your current role?

-Do you have experience in social work, counselling, welfare support or law enforcement, and want to enhance your career prospects?
+Do you have experience in social work, counselling, welfare support, law enforcement or social justice and human rights advocacy, and want to enhance your career prospects?
 This degree will complement your work experience, giving you a competitive edge to take the next step in your career.

-People interested in studying criminal justice and criminology can come from a range of roles including:
+People interested in studying criminology and criminal justice can come from a range of roles, including:

-Explore the inner workings of the criminal justice system and discover how it responds to crime and promotes justice for individuals and the community.
-Informed by the most up-to-date developments in criminology, you’ll learn about innovative fields like cybercrime, victimology, offender rehabilitation and desistance theory.
+Explore the inner workings of the criminal justice system, the skills required to advocate for social justice, and the causes and effects of criminal behaviour.
+Informed by current research and techniques, you’ll learn about innovative fields like cybercrime, victimology, offender rehabilitation and youth justice.

 Learn more